 See this Liba mildew resistant anti-bacterial curtain at Amazon [sponsored link]

-If you’re on a budget, vinyl is your best option for a shower liner.
-They’re generally cheap but at the end of the day, they can definitely get the job done.
+If you’re on a budget, vinyl is your best option for a liner.
+They’re generally cheap but at the end of the day, they can get the job done.

 Cleaning them up would usually involve just wiping them down.
-Also, because of the fact that it’s so inexpensive, you can easily replace it with a new one or recycle it when it happens to get too dirty.
+Also, because it’s so inexpensive, you can easily replace it with a new one or recycle it when it gets too dirty.

 Go for vinyl that’s made out of PEVA instead of PVC as PVC can be toxic.